10 Eryx Sand Boa Species

 © Wikimedia Commons User: Viki – CC BY-SA 3.0

-Eryx colubrina stays stationary for hours in sand dunes, yet when they pounce out at prey, they move at lightning speed.
+Egyptian sand boas stay stationary for hours in sand dunes, yet when they pounce out at prey, they move at lightning speeds.
 Their speed in seizing an oblivious mouse passing by is second to none.
-Their diet consists of mammals and reptiles.
-Feeding them mice in captivity is simple and reliable, and they eat fellow snakes occasionally.
-One time, a corn snake was being kept in a terrarium with an Egyptian sand boa and vanished into its stomach.
-Egyptian sand boas will never be found in an urbanised town, but maybe in dry agricultural land near a small Egyptian village.
+Their diet consists of mammals and reptiles, and feeding them mice in captivity is simple and reliable, but they also eat fellow snakes occasionally.
+One time, a corn snake was being kept in a terrarium with an Egyptian sand boa, and soon vanished into its stomach.
+This species never appears in urbanised towns, but could be found in dry agricultural land near a small Egyptian village.

 2 Arabian sand boa